kemejia/ChallengeDataGlobant/README.md

    - Import historical data from CSV files into a SQL database, and create queries and dashboards to visualize and analyze this information.

 2. **API Endpoints**:
- - The file to be loaded must be placed in the following S3 source: **s3://challengedataglobant/**.
- - Support batch insertion (1 to 1000 rows) in a single request.
- -

 * **Endpoint:** https://ehu8doasql.execute-api.us-east-2.amazonaws.com/

 This API exposes three POST endpoints to interact with the database: